devareus/Eclectic-Token-Sniper/README.md

   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
 If set to a number, the sniper will check the prices regularly at the interval set (in seconds)
   - WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
 Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted

 ### Disable/enable Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
 See section below
   - PairCreatedEventSniper: If enabled, the sniper will listen for PairCreated events for new tokens to snipe
   - AddLiquiditySniper: If enabled, the sniper will listen for all AddLiquidityETHs transactions on the DEX for tokens to snipe.
 This method is not recommended unless you limit buys to the white list, or you'll end buying lots of old tokens
   - MempoolSniper: Ignore for now, this is still work in progress
   - TelegramSniper: If enabled, the sniper will listed on the configured Telegram channels, filtering by keywords and sniping token addresses for it.
 Use only with reliable sources

+### Buy settings
+-    BuyEnabled: Lets you disable the buy of tokens globally.
+This can be toggled while running by pressing the B key, but it will revert back to the default configured here if the sniper is restarted
+-    MinWalletBalance: Minimum balance in your account for buying tokens.
+The sniper won't buy any more tokens if your balance is below this figure.
+If the balance increases (for example, you send more funds, or a token is sold) it will start buying again.
+I recommend to set this to slightly more than the *AmountToSnipe*, to guarantee that some funds are left to pay for the networks fees when selling.
+-    OnlyBuyWhitelisted: Will only buy tokens included in the white list

+### Sell settings
+-    SellEnabled: Lets you disable the sell the tokens globally.
+This can be toggled while running by pressing the S key, but it will revert back to the default configured here if the sniper is restarted
+-    WaitForApproval: If enabled, wait for the confirmation of the approval transaction before sending the sell transaction
+-    MempoolRemoveLiquidityEmergencySell: If enabled, the mempool is monitored for RemoveLiquidity transactions of the owned tokens.
+If one is detected the bot will try to frontrun the removal transaction to sell the tokens before the liquidity is gone.
+Mind that any RemoveLiquidity of the token will trigger this, even if it's only partial, so false positives are possible
+-    EmergencySellGasPriceInc: Increment of gas price for emergency approvals and sells, in relation to the gas price of the RemoveLiquidity transaction that triggered them.
+Should be at least 1 to have any chances of frontrunning it
+-    EmergencySellMaxGasPrice: Maximum gas price for emergency approvals and sells.
+This is a safe net in case a RemoveLiquidity had a crazy gas price
+-    EmergencySellSlippage: Maximum slippage for emergency sells

+### White/Black Listing
+-    WhitelistedTokens: This list of token addresses can have two different but similar usages.
+If *OnlyBuyWhitelisted* is enabled, only the tokens in this list can be bought.
+If it's disabled, it skips any audits for these tokens (use with care!)
+-    BlacklistedTokens: A list of token addresses to never buy
+-    BlacklistedTokenSymbols: Tokens whose symbols contain these strings won't be bought.
+This can be use to filter out tokens with symbols that contain, for example, "doge", "elon", "musk", "shiba", etc, as these are usually scams, or "test" which usually are... well... that... tests :)
+-    BlacklistedTokenNames: Same as above, but for the token names
+-    ContractRedFlagStrings: If contract verification is enabled, this is the list of expressions that prevent buying a token if any of them is present in its source code

+### Telegram Sniper
+-    TelegramApiId: Telegram Account Id for the Telegram sniping method
+-    TelegramApiHash: Telegram Account Hash for the Telegram sniping method
+-    TelegramApiPhoneNo: Telegram Phone Number for the Telegram sniping method

+*To obtain your Telegram API credentials follow the instructions here: [https://core.telegram.org/api/obtaining_api_id](https://core.telegram.org/api/obtaining_api_id). **Use at your own risk as whether Telegram allows this kind of use is a bit of a grey area and they could ban you forever from their service***

+ -   TelegramListenerConfigurations: This a list of rules for sniping tokens from Telegram channels.
+For each rule you can set:
+		- RuleName: A name for this rule, for your reference
+		- ChannelName: The name of the channel to listen to for this rule.
+You must already be a member of the channel
+		- RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address
+		- ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping
+		- ParametersSet: The set of parameters for this rule.
+See the [Parameters Section](#parameters-sets) section below
+		- AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
+This is useful if a token is announced before is available for trading
+		- StopWatchListCheckingAfterMinutes (optional): If *AddToWatchList* is enabled, this setting allows you to set a number of minutes after which the token will be removed from the watch list if it not bought yet

+### Additional Settings
+- CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
+It's recommended to leave it disabled
+- BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
+It's recommended to leave it disabled
+- DeadWallets: List of dead wallets used for the calculation of the percentage of the total supply as liquidity.
+It's recommended not to touch this

+You can ignore the sections below, they're used to configure the log files

+## Parameters Sets {#parameters-sets}

+This section allows you to define sets of parameters to be used for the different snipers, watched tokens or Telegram rules.
+At the very least there needs to be a *"default"* set (it needs to be literally named *"default"*), which will be used by the snipers unless another set is specified.
+All the parameters need to be set for the default one.
+The other sets can consist of just a few settings if so desired, in which case the *"default"* values will be used for those missing.

+The available settings are:

 ### Gas settings
   - BuyGasPrice: Gas price of buy transactions
   - ApproveGasPrice: Gas price for approval transactions